How Much Detail Should Be Put Into a Claim or Defence Document?

-A Pleading Document Should Contain Only the Material Facts.
-Material Facts Are the Details Necessary to Understanding the Legal Issues Raised or Necessary to Understanding the Response to Legal Issues Raised.
-Avoid Making Character Attacks or Stating Irrelevant Details Within a Pleading Document.
+Lawsuit Documents, Whether As a Claim or a Defence, Should Include Only the Material Facts.
+Material Facts Are the Details Required For An Understanding of Either the Legal Issues Raised or Response to Legal Issues Raised.
+Character Attacks or Irrelevant Details Within a Lawsuit Document Are Improper.

 Understanding the Requirement to Plead Material Facts Including the Consequences For Failure to Properly Do So

 The details stated within a lawsuit document, being either a claim or defence, must proper accord with court rules.
 Details within a lawsuit document may be improper if irrelevant, if scandalous, if embarrassingly containing details that shine a poor light on other persons, or if inherently unprovable.
 Improper allegations should be struck out and removed figuratively or even literally.